pietroppeter/talk-crash-forecasting-naive-to-foundational/notes.md

+## todo

+- hello airPassengers
+  - first draft with polars and seaborn ok! [x]
+  - redo with native polars plot (uv add altair)
+- what about prophet?
 ## quarto

 - how to make it use uv?
     - as of now the main way is to activate venv, see https://github.com/quarto-dev/quarto-cli/discussions/11257
+- in slides default is not to show code
+- it does take a moment to activate a render environment

 ## Agenda
 ## Refs